AmjadKudsi/StatGuard_agent/README.md

 This project was built as part of the 5 Day AI Agents Intensive (Google x Kaggle) and serves as a concrete instantiation of a static only code security agent for research.

+For more images, see the [full screenshot gallery](docs/SCREENSHOTS.md).

 ## Features

 * Static only security analysis for Python using Bandit.